A Full Characterization of Quantum Advice: Introduction

 Using Theorem \ref{mainthm1}, we also obtain several other results for quantum complexity theory:

-\begin{enumerate} \item[(1)] Without loss of generality, every quantum advice state can be taken to be the ground state of some local Hamiltonian $H$. \ (This essentially follows by combining our $\mathsf{BQP/qpoly}\subseteq\mathsf{QMA/poly} $\ result with the result of Kitaev that \textsc{Local Hamiltonians} is $\mathsf{QMA}$-complete.)
+\begin{enumerate} \item[(1)] Without loss of generality, every quantum advice state can be taken to be the ground state of some local Hamiltonian $H$. \ In essence, this result follows by combining our $\mathsf{BQP/qpoly}\subseteq\mathsf{QMA/poly} $\ result with the result of Kitaev~\cite{ksv} that \textsc{Local Hamiltonians} is $\mathsf{QMA}$-complete.
+The proof, however, requires a close analysis of the structure of low-energy states of the Hamiltonian $H$ in Kitaev's 5-local reduction (not proved or needed in~\cite{ksv}).
+To show that the locality of $H$ can be reduced to 2, we use gadgets and a perturbation-theoretic result of Oliveira and Terhal~\cite{OT}, which built on Kempe, Kitaev and Regev's original proof of the $\mathsf{QMA}$-completeness of \textsc{2-Local Hamiltonians}~\cite{kkr}.\footnote{Related results appear in~\cite{JF}, although these seem not to give what we need.}

 \item[(2)] It is open whether for every local Hamiltonian $H$ on $n$ qubits, there exists a quantum circuit of size $\operatorname*{poly}\left( n\right) $ that prepares a ground state of $H$.
 It is easy to show that an affirmative answer would imply $\mathsf{QMA}=\mathsf{QCMA}$.
 As a consequence of Theorem \ref{mainthm1}, we can show that an affirmative answer would also imply $\mathsf{BQP/qpoly}=\mathsf{BQP/poly}$---thereby establishing a previously-unknown connection between quantum proofs and quantum advice.